tibbotech/tibbotech.github.io/index.md

 to create the complete customized uniq Linux distribuition for they Plus1 devices.

+In short: Highly-customizable Linux distribution.
-Target OS and devices: Linux on plus1
+Target OS and devices: Linux on Plus1.

 # Remote IO